takisd123/executequery/ant/template-build/src/README.txt

 - Minor help doc update.
 - Help menu changes.
 - Added deb package for download.
+- Modified generated queries to use escaped column names where appropriate (ie. in the Query Editor, import/export processes etc).
+- Fixed editor auto-complete popup for less than 2 characters not scrolling to 'starts with' word.

 Summary of changes from 3.1.6 Build 5132: